frcdesign/FRCDesign.org/docs/website-feature-guide.md

 ## Across the Website

 - [Links](learning-course/index.md "Learning Course Landing Page"){:target="_blank"} are shown with green text
-- Clicking on an image enlarges it and shows a caption, if applicable
+- Clicking on an image enlarges it and shows a caption, if applicable.
+Press the `Esc` key to minimize it again.
 - The website has a [glossary](resources/glossary.md "Glossary Page"){:target="_blank"} of terms related to the content.
 Whenever a word in that glossary is mentioned in the website, it will be underlined.
 You can hover over these underlined words to get a quick definition.
 Useful when you want to know what COTS or OTB means.
 - Some information is hidden in dropdowns.
 Try to check most of them!